Naught0/naught0.github.io/data/posts/combinator.md

 The site has evolved over time, but generally I'm using python for the backend and React for the frontend.

-**Backend**: Flask (later FastAPI), Pandas
+**Backend**: Flask (now FastAPI), Pandas

 **Frontend**: React (originally [CRA](https://create-react-app.dev/) but moved to [Vite](https://vitejs.dev/)), Bulma CSS (later, a combo of Bulma + Tailwind)

 ## Hosting

 I originally hosted the site entirely on Google Cloud Run.
-This meant that the python app was serving the React frontend only after a container cold start, which wasn't ideal.
-I eventually moved the frontend to Cloudflare Pages which gets cached and instantly served for free.
+This meant that the python app was serving the React frontend only after a container cold start, which meant multiple seconds of loading before the site was displayed.
+To resolve this, I moved the frontend to Cloudflare Pages which gets instantly served for free.
 The python API is still hosted on Google Cloud Run.

 ## A Brief Tour